 This refinance replaces your first mortgage with a new one.
 The new mortgage is for a larger amount than the first mortgage, and the borrower gets the difference between the two loans in cash.

 Benefits to a Cash-Out Mortgage Refinance include having only one mortgage payment, multiple loan options, and possibly tax-deductible interest.
 However, it’s important to remember that with this type of loan, you must borrow the entire amount upfront even if you don’t need it right away.
 Additionally, closing costs tend to be higher than other options and there is the potential to extend your loan term.

 This type of loan is often used as a second mortgage.
 The loan amount is determined by the value of the property and typically provides a shorter term than a traditional 30-year mortgage.
 This type of loan offers a fixed interest rate, low closing costs, and fast approval.

-A Home Equity Loan can be simpler than other options, since your payment each month is a consistent amount.
-Plus, this loan gives you an option to receive a one-time lump sum payout.
+A Home Equity Loan can be simpler than other options since your payment each month is a consistent amount.
+Plus, this loan gives you the option to receive a one-time lump sum payout.
 It’s important to consider that closing costs may be higher than a line of credit and your monthly payments are comprised of principal and interest, often leading to a higher payment than a line of credit.

 Home Equity Line of Credit